egafni/GenomeKey2/docs/aws.rst

     # This is the default genomekey starcluster configuration
     # Changing anything besides private key locations and AWS credentials is not recommended (unless you're an advanced user)
     cp $GK_HOME/genomekey/aws/starcluster/config ~/.starcluster/config
-    cp $GK_HOME/genomekey/aws/starcluster/aws_credentials ~/.starcluster/aws_credentials
+    # Edit ~/.starcluster/config and follow the instructions

-    # Be sure to edit ~/.starcluster/aws_credentials
+    # install the aws cli, and configure it as well (you have to store your AWS credentials in two places)

-1) edit aws file with AWS credentials
+    # this configuration file will be pushed to the starcluster clusters so that genomekey can use aws
-2) Make/place aws private key (using starcluster or aws console) in ~/.starcluster/your_key.rsa
+    # TODO just infer awscli config from starcluster config
-3) make sure KEYNAME in ~/.starcluster/config is set to your keyname
+    brew install awscli # or sudo apt-get install awscli aws configure

 Launch Cluster